anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 16) Choose a device for the fun fact to played on

-This can be any device listed
+This can be any device listed but pick a nearby Echo device

 ## 17) Click Save in the upper right